 That red-zone production we reference above is an area where the Patriots really struggled last season (24th in the NFL).
 They threw just 7 red-zone TD passes all season.
 Smith and Henry, by contrast, combined for 12 red zone TD receptions in 2020.

 The ability to use more 2-tight end sets will allow the Patriots to define the coverage and the matchup advantages pre-snap, making life easier for the quarterback.
-Along with the additions of wide receivers Nelson Agholor and Kendrick Bourne, as well as the likely return of Julian Edelman, the Patriots will have more flexibility and versatility in their passing game.
+Along with the additions of wide receivers Nelson Agholor and Kendrick Bourne, the Patriots will have more flexibility and versatility in their passing game.
 After a down 2020, a big bounce-back season for New England looks inevitable just a few days into free agency.